 - Jonah 4:11 -- "There are more than a hundred and twenty thousand people who

 cannot tell their right hand from their left."

 - Question: Who may have been the shortest man in the Bible?

 1. Zacchaeus, so short he had to climb a tree to see Jesus.
 Luke 19:2-4

 2. Bildad the Shuhite ("shoe height"), one of Job's three friends.
 Job 2:11

-3. Nehemiah ("Knee High Miah"), central figure of a book that bears his name.
+3. Nehemiah ("Knee High Miah"), the central figure of a book that bears his name.

-- Question: Question: How long did Cain hate is brother?
+- Question: Question: How long did Cain hate his brother?